AlejaSj/leetcode/README.md

     C can be placed before D (500) and M (1000) to make 400 and 900.

 Given a roman numeral, convert it to an integer.

+### 14. Longest Common Prefix - Easy

+Write a function to find the longest common prefix string amongst an array of strings.

+If there is no common prefix, return an empty string `""`.

+Example 1:

+Input: `strs = ["flower","flow","flight"]`
+Output: `"fl"`

+Example 2:

+Input: `strs = ["dog","racecar","car"]`
+Output: `""`
+Explanation: There is no common prefix among the input strings.

 ***